Weirdolucifer/spark-movie-lens/README.md

 ```
 sudo apt-get install openjdk-8-jdk-headless
 ```
-You must have Python 3.6+ installed in your system.
-Since this is upgraded version of the project.
-You can prefer older version of this project here.
+You must have Python 2.7 installed in your system.
-###### Download the latest version of Apache Spark form the official site.
+###### Download the same version of Apache Spark form the official site.
 I'll recommend you to use the same version which I am using for painless journey.
 ```
 wget -q https://downloads.apache.org/spark/spark-2.0.0/spark-2.0.0-bin-hadoop2.7.tgz
 ```